Chicken Albondigas is Mexican meatball soup made with ground chicken and shredded veggies for an easy, comforting, and healthy soup.

 The meatball mixture can be made a day ahead and stored in the refrigerator.
 Just be sure to squeeze out as much liquid from the shredded zucchini.

 When making the meatballs immediately, it helps to store the meat mixture in the fridge while you prep the soup base.
 This makes it easier to form the meatballs.
 Use a spoon or ice cream scoop to make uniform meatballs.

 Serve the albondigas with a squeeze of lime, extra cilantro, and some hot sauce if you want it to be spicy.
 My kids also enjoy eating albondigas with a simple cheese quesadillas or extra rice on the bottom.

 Leftovers can be store in the fridge up to 4 days and reheated on the stove.

 Lentejas, Caldo De Pollo, Carne en su Jugo

-- 1 lb Ground Meat Chicken, Turkey, or Beef
+- 1 pound Ground Chicken Or substitute Ground Turkey or Beef

 - 1 Large Carrot Grated